MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

     path("", BlogListView.as_view(), name="home"),
    ]
    ```
-4. add the urls of the details page to the base.html:
+4. :page_facing_up: add the urls of the details page to the base.html:
    ```
    <!-- templates/home.html -->
     {% extends "base.html" %}